fuse-mars/ember-cli-table-ui/README.md

 let c = contact.get("address.country") // contact is not the direct owner of c, direct owner is "address"
 ```

+### Adding extra information to the cell (ex: last update time, author of this data-value ...)
+This should be done as an external plugin, so that a table can be used as it is.
+But if the plugin is added, then the table will reflect the changes that this plugin brings.
+* In ember this can be achieved by using `mixins`.

 # Resource
 https://blog.udemy.com/html5-tables